"One must still have chaos in oneself to be able to give birth to a dancing star."

 *** [obviously replacing "-(at)-" with "@"] ***

-Subscribing to the mailing-list allows to be informed of patches, new releases, etc., and also permit to form a community of users where useful informations circulate more easily.
-As a consequence, submission of bug fixes, but also new modules (and even new packages!!), is strongly encouraged.
+Subscribing to the mailing-list allows to be informed of new releases, and also permitcws to form a community of users where useful informations circulate more easily.
+As a consequence, submission of bug fixes and, why not?, new modules is strongly encouraged.

 For further informations please mail to caos-team.